motazalfarraj/Elastic-Impedance-Inversion-Using-Recurrent-Neural-Networks/README.md

 # Semi-Supervised Sequence Modeling for Elastic Impedance Inversion
 [Motaz Alfarraj](http://www.motaz.me), and [Ghassan AlRegib](http://www.ghassanalregib.info)

-Codes and data for a manuscript publoshed in Interpretation Journal, Aug 2019.
+Codes and data for a manuscript published in Interpretation Journal, Aug 2019.

 This repository contains the codes for the paper: